 7. Venture Capitalist

-Venture capitalists are group of wealthy individuals, government assisted sources or major financial institutions who has a dedicated pool of capital and makes it available for the expansion of businesses with great profit potential.
+Venture capitalists are group of wealthy individuals, government assisted sources or major financial institutions who have a dedicated pool of capital and makes it available for the expansion of businesses with great profit potential.
 They hardly invest in new businesses unless there is a significant profit potential which can be identified and measured.
 Sourcing fund from a venture capitalist is a good idea because you get money that does not have to be repaid.
 Banks may be more willing to extend credit to your business because the money invested by the venture capitalist is equity.
 It is good to note that the venture capitalist may demand control over your business.

 This source of fund is only feasible if you have consistently built an excellent reputation in your field of business.
 Your customers can help finance or partially finance your business by making advance payment for goods.
 You can equally encourage cash payment instead of giving the customer goods on credit.
 You can also generate funds by granting cash discount to customers who make early payments.